rdenise/16S_dada2/README.md

 This workflow uses DADA2 to process RNA 16S reads.
 The pipeline consists of three main rules:

-quality: This rule takes the raw reads and performs quality control, trimming, and filtering.
+`quality`: This rule takes the raw reads and performs quality control, trimming, and filtering.
-all: This rule takes the preprocessed reads and performs denoising, chimera removal, and generates the final feature table and representative sequences.
+`all`: This rule takes the preprocessed reads and performs denoising, chimera removal, and generates the final feature table and representative sequences.

 This workflow is based on the DADA2 Rscript made by Thomaz Bastiaanssen (UCC, APC Microbiome).
 A copy of the script is included in the scripts folder.
 A guidebook on how to calculate alpha and beta diversity is available at this url https://github.com/thomazbastiaanssen/Tjazi.